Qarik-Group/operator-workshop/student/lab-5/README.md

 # lab-5

-The road goes on for you from here by exploring on your with the following self-led resources.
+The road goes on for you from here by exploring on your own with the following self-led resources.

 ## Choose a Cloud